Loading Events

 About

-Every year on 5 November, the historic town of Lewes hosts one of the UK’s most famous Bonfire Night celebrations.
-Known as the “Bonfire Capital of the World”, Lewes Bonfire attracts thousands of visitors who come to experience its torchlit processions, dramatic fireworks, traditional costumes, and centuries-old Sussex customs.
+Experience Lewes Bonfire, one of the UK’s most famous Bonfire Night celebrations, held every year on 5 November in the historic East Sussex town of Lewes.
+Known as the “Bonfire Capital of the World”, this spectacular event features torchlit processions, traditional costumes, fireworks and centuries-old Sussex traditions.

-Dating back over 400 years, the event commemorates both the failed Gunpowder Plot of 1605 and the 17 Protestant martyrs burned at the stake in Lewes during the Marian persecutions.
-Today, six local bonfire societies parade through the town carrying flaming torches, burning crosses, banners, and elaborate effigies before heading to individual bonfire sites for fireworks and celebrations.
+Dating back over 400 years, the event commemorates both the Gunpowder Plot of 1605 and the 17 Protestant martyrs from Lewes who were executed during the Marian persecutions.
+Today, local bonfire societies bring the town to life with dramatic processions, flaming torches, banners and spectacular displays.

 Torchlit Processions and Fireworks Display

-The atmosphere is unlike any other bonfire night event in Britain.
+The atmosphere is unlike any other Bonfire Night event in Britain.
 Visitors can expect packed streets, marching drums, firecrackers and spectacular fire displays throughout the evening.
 The grand processions usually begin in the early evening, with bonfires and fireworks continuing until around 11pm.
-For a full overview of routes and viewing points, see the Interactive Map below.
+For a full overview of procession routes and viewing points, see the Interactive Map below.

 Visiting Lewes Bonfire from Hastings

-For guests staying at Apollo Guest House in nearby Hastings, bonfire night makes an unforgettable autumn day trip and a chance to experience one of Sussex’s most iconic annual traditions.
+For guests staying at Apollo Guest House in Hastings, this famous November celebration offers the chance to experience one of Sussex’s most iconic annual traditions.

 Event Information